hiftikha/my-cal/README.md

 1. Displays the next 10 days on the left, with the respective available meeting slots for booking on the right
 2. Parses the date ranges and time windows per user's specific timezone
+3. Displays when no slots are available for the day
+4. Only shows available slots in the future

 ## To-Do